 In this series, we still have many aspects of focus to explore: from common productivity techniques to the specific obstacles posed by being online.

-Please come back to mindful.technology in a few weeks for the third post in this series, or follow us using one of the methods below to be notified of new posts.
+Please come back to mindful.technology in future for the third post in this series, or follow us using one of the methods below to be notified of new posts.